rism-digital/rism.info/community/integrating-rism-searches-on-website.en.md

 ## Search within Institutions

 Every institution in RISM Online comes with its own dedicated search interface.
 We can use this to create a dedicated search interface for that institution by varying the `action` URL we provide in the form to point to the search URL for that institution.
-Starting with our basic example, we can build a form that will search all sources in the National Library of Czechia:
+Starting with our basic example, we can build a form that will search all sources in the National Library of the Czech Republic:

 ```html
 <form action="https://rism.online/institutions/30000083/sources" method="get">